Glossary

 Formal vote

-A vote cast in an election or a referendum that has been marked according to the rules for that election.
-A vote not marked correctly is an informal vote.
+A vote cast in an election or referendum that has been marked according to the rules for that election or referendum and can be counted towards the result.
+A ballot paper that does not meet the rules for formality is called informal and cannot be counted towards the result.

 Franchise